 Best Splurge: Pixi by Petra On-the-Glow Blush

 The downside of cream blushes is often that they’re so pigmented they can be difficult to nail on the first go, forcing you to tone down your application with additional blending or excess foundation.
 This vitamin-packed blush eliminates that issue, promising perfect color in just one swipe.
-Also, if you’re acne-prone, it’s formulated with aloe vera to heal and skin-balancing ginseng.
+Also, if you’re acne-prone, it’s formulated with aloe vera and ginseng to help heal and balance the skin.

 Best Powder: Almay Healthy Hue Blush

 Almay is always a drugstore favorite for hypoallergenic ingredients and natural results—their fool-proof blushes express this ethos tenfold.
 The four tones are designed to vary in intensity upon application, making this the ultimate buildable powder that's lightweight enough to never look cakey.
 The Healthy Hue blush is also created from sourced paper—sustainable makeup all the way.

 Did someone say 10 shades?
 Don’t mind if I do.
 This even-wearing, true-to-tone blush is designed to suit every skin tone and level of makeup proficiency.
 With a creamy texture and matte finish, there’s a reason the Fit Me has been a crowd favorite for so long.
 Of all the powders, this should work best on make-up free skin to elevate a natural look.